 News of Kidnapping and Imprisonment

-There have been news of kidnapping and imprisonment of travelers and foreigners living there.
+There has been news of kidnapping and imprisonment of travelers and foreigners living there.
 Those imprisoned have accusations against them from the Iranian government.
 Western media has automatically assumed their innocence.
 But most people do not know internally what is actually going on.
 Given that these events happened a few times in the past decade, I decided to weigh my risks.
 With mass shootings happening every day in America, I weighed that I would more likely get murdered in my own neighborhood than imprisoned on potentially “false” charges.
-That is, if all those imprisoned are in fact innocent.
+That is if all those imprisoned are in fact innocent.

-When we have these conversations on “how safe is it to travel to ____”, the most effective way is to weigh statistics.
+When we have these conversations on “how safe is it to travel to ____“, the most effective way is to weigh statistics.
 Of course, we do not know the exact figures for every country in the world.
 Or the number of people wrongfully imprisoned for espionage or kidnapped.
-But you know that it would make the news if it happened to an European or American Tourist in Iran.
+But you know that it would make the news if it happened to a European or American Tourist in Iran.

 This goes the same with people who freak out about visiting France because some crazy person drove a truck into a restaurant killing a few people, years ago.
 Yet, they overlook the frequent mass shootings in the US.
 It’s called ‘Selective Retention’.
 On another note, saying that “bad things” happen everywhere is also not a wise way to measure risk.
 Statistically, Japan is one of the safest places to travel and live in the world.
 The data shows it.
-But it doesn’t mean that bad things can’t happen.
+But it doesn’t mean that bad things don’t happen.
 If it does though, it is a very low probability.
 This is simple math that people need to take into account when discussing safety.

-These are the thoughts I had on whether or not I was going to travel to Iran in July 2019, in the midst of all the political threats between our two countries.
+These are the thoughts I had on whether or not I was going to travel to Iran in July 2019.
+In the midst of all the political threats between our two countries.
 I speculated that I had a lower risk of danger in Iran than staying home in the US.
 And so I embarked on an unforgettable journey of my life to Iran.

 Because of strict laws and the calm nature of Iranian people, violence against people, especially against tourists are very rare.
 The government in Iran, as well as much of the middle-east, take crimes against tourists very seriously.
 The only thing you really need to look out for, as with anywhere else, is potential pickpocketers.
 But it is very rare, especially compared to Italy, Spain or parts of South America.